icarofua/vehicle-rear/README.md

 ```

 ### 4.2 siamese shape
-You can train the siamese shape with the following algorithms: resnet50, resnet6, resnet8, mccnn, vgg16, googlenet, lenet5, matchnet or smallvgg.
+You can train the siamese shape with the following models: resnet50, resnet6, resnet8, mccnn, vgg16, googlenet, lenet5, matchnet or smallvgg.

 Example:
 ```